Kings Cross to Liverpool Street via 13 stations walk

 - Cannon Street station is to your right.
 As you can see, there is no trace of the City Terminus hotel now.
 The modern office block fronting the station is actually the second on his site, a 2010 replacement for the drab slab of concrete put up in the 1960s.
 If you want to be completist, you can pop up the escalator onto the concourse, though there is honestly not a lot to see.
 One might describe it as "blamelessly functional", a prime example of modern commuter station architecture.
 The street itself is a bit more interesting: I have always thought this a cheerful part of the City, with offices and takeaway outlets.
 100 metres up the road on the left is a new entrance to Bank Underground station, due to open in 2022.
 Who knew that the two stations were so close?

-- At the end of Cannon Street, cross the approach road to London Bridge and turn right down its far side.
-Once you get out onto the bridge, there is a fine view downriver (to your left).
+- At the end of Cannon Street, cross King William Street, the approach road to London Bridge, and turn right down its far side.
+Once on the bridge, you have the triangular spire of the Shard ahead of you (see paragraph 125) and there is a fine view downriver (to your left).

 - Visible from this point are Tower Bridge, the Second World War battleship HMS Belfast (see paragraph 133), and - from the far southern end of the bridge, the distant office development of Canary Wharf.
 Until the 1960s this area between London and Tower Bridges was known as the Pool of London and was lined with wharves and full of shipping.
 The building behind the blue railings on the north side of the river is the Custom House.
 On its first floor was a grand room where clerks would come to present import or export ledgers for approval.
 A freight forwarder I interviewed once could remember standing in line in the early 1960s as a junior clerk, terrified that the Customs official would find a missing full stop or comma and reject the entries.
 All this was swept away within a decade by containerisation, which moved freight shipping activity downstream to Tilbury and to other ports such Felixstowe and Southampton.
 The entire area from here downriver to Canary Wharf and beyond was left derelict for another decade, until regeneration started in the mid 1980s.
 The other great sight of London Bridge, at least until the Covid pandemic, were the streams of dark-suited commuters who streamed across it during rush hours - northbound in the morning, southbound in the evening, not a single one with a smile on their face.
 Only time will tell if they return.